 Loyalty programs aren’t expensive to run

-While yes, there is a slight cost to running a loyalty program, it is small in comparison to the discount offered in scenario 1 above.
-With the loyalty program we implemented for our clients, every loyalty stamp given costs the practice just $6.25.
+While there is a slight cost to running a loyalty program, it’s small in comparison to the discount offered in scenario 1 above.
+In the loyalty program implemented at the Colorado practice, every stamp given costs the practice just $6.25.
 Compare this with a $27 discount and it means you save your practice more than $20 in addition to elevating your client’s sense of satisfaction.
-It’s a win-win.

-In my final post about loyalty programs, I will be sharing some additional ideas about ways you can take your loyalty program to a new level with earning sprints and seasonal promotions.
-This is a great way to further engage your clients and customize your program to increase revenue in specific focus areas where you would like to see improvement.
+For more ideas on how you can take your loyalty program to a new level, read “How to get more out of your veterinary practice’s loyalty program.”
+It covers earning sprints and seasonal promotions — great ways to further engage your clients and customize your program to increase revenue in specific areas.